vweevers/win-detect-browsers/readme.md

 > **Usage changed in 3.0.0.
 Please read [the changelog](#300).**

 `names` is an array of browser names you want to find.
 If omitted, it will detect all browsers.
 The `callback` receives an error (if any) and a result array.
+Options:

+- **channels**: include the `channel` property (Chrome, Firefox and Opera).

 Detect *[everything](http://youtu.be/k1yvvNvlXtg)*: